Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 • Paper check by mail: Usually takes 2–4 weeks due to processing and postal delivery

 Some states have regulations requiring insurers to process refunds within specific timeframes.
-Nebraska, for example, requires the insurer to contact you within 15 business days of cancellation regarding your refund.
-Louisiana is implementing new rules effective July 1, 2026, doubling required cancellation and non-renewal notice periods from 30 to 60 days, giving consumers more time to find replacement coverage.
-Texas now requires insurers to provide written reasons when declining, canceling, or non-renewing policies (effective January 1, 2026).
+Louisiana's new rule effective July 1, 2026 doubles required cancellation and non-renewal notice periods from 30 to 60 days, giving consumers significantly more time to find replacement coverage.
+Texas now requires insurers to automatically provide written reasons when declining, canceling, or non-renewing policies under HB 2067 (effective January 1, 2026) — no request needed — along with quarterly reporting of cancellation reasons by ZIP code to the Texas Department of Insurance.
 Always confirm the expected refund timeline with your insurance company when you initiate cancellation.

 Fee Disclosure Required